wenhuan-kuang/EQBot/README.md

 3, the demo of EQBot named as "Demo.zip".
 You can find it in "Releases" (to the right of this webpage).

-Please strickly follow the user manual to install and run the demo.
+Please strictly follow the user manual to install and run the demo.

 Contact me at: kuangwh@ustc.edu.cn